OUR PLAN TO RE-OPEN

 This is a difficult time.
 Please know, we respect the journey we are all on.
 We understand some people are worried about their health and feel the need to stay home.
 We understand some people are not just alone but are lonely.
 We understand some people miss sitting our beautiful sanctuary.
 We understand some people are searching for ways to serve God and our community.
 At Crown Heights UMC, we will work to provide worship, spiritual growth, missional opportunities, and connection to ALL our people.

 Keep aware of the health recommendations: Wash your hands.
 Stay home.
 Wear a mask.
 Keep a 6 foot distance between you and others.
 Use extra precautions if you are in a vulnerable group, including older people and those with pre-existing medical conditions such as asthma, diabetes and heart disease.
 If you are sick, even a cold, diarrhea, and fatigue, please stay home and call your doctor.

-July 12— Holland Lecture, Dr Amy Oden on Christian mindfulness
+July 12, 9:30am at Outdoor Worship— Holland Lecture, Dr Amy Oden on Christian mindfulness

 90th Anniversary Celebration